July Birthstone

 The name ruby comes from the Latin rubeus, meaning red.
 Rubies typically form in metamorphic marble deposits, where aluminum-rich rocks are heated and squeezed deep in the earth, as in the legendary Mogok Valley of Myanmar.

-A younger generation of rubies forms in basalt-hosted environments such as Mozambique's Montepuez district, now the world's largest supplier by volume.
+A younger generation of rubies forms in basalt-hosted environments such as Mozambique's Montepuez district, now among the largest known supplier by volume.
 Marble rubies tend to show a pure, slightly fluorescent red; basalt rubies run darker and often carry a subtle iron tint.

 Top color is called pigeon blood, a trade term that describes a pure red with a faint bluish undertone and strong fluorescence.
 Clarity is judged relative to emerald standards, since most rubies carry visible inclusions; a completely clean ruby above one carat is rare enough to raise authenticity questions.